-Goal: Promote a distribution of Land Uses that will enhance and improve the residential, business, resort and natural communities while allowing land owners to maximize the use of their property.
-Policy 3.1.6: Create development node at major intersections where opportunity exists for larger parcels to be assembled for redevelopment.
-(CWMP Policy 1.6) Policy 3.1.7: Encourage the development of larger parcels for the SR 7 corridor as mixed- use projects.
+Goal: Promote a distribution of Land Uses that will enhance and improve the residential, business, resort and natural communities while allowing land owners to maximize the use of their property. - Policy 3.1.6: Create development node at major intersections where opportunity exists for larger parcels to be assembled for redevelopment.
+(CWMP Policy 1.6) - Policy 3.1.7: Encourage the development of larger parcels for the SR 7 corridor as mixed- use projects.
 Amend the zoning code to facilitate such mixed-use development.
-(CWMP Policy 1.7) Policy 3.1.8: Comprehensively examine land uses/zoning and parcel redevelopment potential for properties surrounding the Seminole Lands.
+(CWMP Policy 1.7) - Policy 3.1.8: Comprehensively examine land uses/zoning and parcel redevelopment potential for properties surrounding the Seminole Lands.
 (CWMP Policy 1.8) OBJECTIVE 5: Encourage appropriate infill redevelopment in blighted areas throughout the City and economic development in blighted business and tourist areas by promoting improved architectural and streetscape design standards, code enforcement, economic development, neighborhood planning, and public information dissemination OBJECTIVE 6: Encourage multi-use areas and mixed uses concentrations of density near existing or planned major employment centers and major transportation routes in order to promote energy conservation and mass transit, preserve air quality, reduce the cost of services, encourage affordable housing, and promote economic development.
 CONSISTENCY WITH THE CITY-WIDE MASTER PLAN The subject lands are located in Sub-Area 1, defined by 56th Avenue to the east (including that portion of Washington Park that extends to 52nd Avenue), the Dania Cut-Off Canal to the north, Florida's Turnpike to the west, and Pembroke Road to the south.
 This area includes the residential neighborhoods of Beverly Park, Lawn Acres and Washington Park as well as the undefined residential areas east and west of US 441/SR 7 north of Hollywood Boulevard.
 Guiding Principles and Policies.

 Guiding Principle: Promote the highest and best use of land in each sector of the City without compromising the goals of the surrounding community.
 Policy CW.44: Foster economic development through creative land use, zoning and development regulations, City services and City policies.
 Policy CW.50: Identify areas where buffers can be provided between residential and commercial/industrial uses and develop incentives to spur privately financed improvements.
 Policy CW.82: Inventory vacant land and determine the potential for additional residential development Policy 3.39: Support new housing and rehabilitation to replace deteriorated structures.
-APPLICABLE CRITERIA Analysis of Criteria and Findings for Design as stated in the City of Hollywood's Zoning and Land Development Regulations, Article 5.
-CRITERIA 1:
+SUMMARY OF FINDINGS: